 In this review

-- 2Engines, performance and drive - currently readingAudi offers refined and capable engines for the A3, while the diesel units are particularly frugal.
+- 2Engines, performance and drive - currently readingAudi offers petrol, diesel and plug-in power for the A3, with powerful S3 and RS 3 models heading up the range

 - 4Interior, design and technologyUnderstated on the outside, cutting-edge on the inside, the Audi A3 is a classy, tech-filled family hatchback.